AlekseyVideman/AlekseyVideman/README.md

 Environment should contribute to the self-realization of an individual.
-I create such the environment.
+I create such an environment.